 This is a common and vitally important question that requires a carefully balanced answer.
 Ambition is an attractive quality; it suggests an eagerness to learn and develop.
 However, being overly ambitious can be quite the opposite.

-Talk about why you like the HR profession and what you aim to achieve, perhaps even why your chose HR as an industry.
-It’s fine to speculate about your career beyond this point, but it’s better to talk comfortable.
+Talk about why you like the HR profession and what you aim to achieve, perhaps even why you chose HR as an industry.

 Q. How do you accept criticism?